Topology-Guided Path Integral Approach for Stochastic Optimal Control in Cluttered Environment: Numerical Experiments

-The state is driven also by a diffusion term that contains the 2-dimensional Brownian motion; two noise levels are considered in this example for comparison:
+The state is driven also by a diffusion term that contains the 2-dimensional Brownian motion; two diffusion matrices are considered in this example for comparison:

+Through the path integral procedure, the time step for stochastic simulations and the number of samples for each reference trajectory are set as $\delta t = 0.1$ and $N = 300$, respectively.
+The time horizon considered by the procedure is set as the minimum length of trajectories.
+A feedback tracking controller is used for the importance sampler, with $K = 1$, where $\mathbf{u}_{ff}(t)$ is the feedforward control input for $h$-th trajectory and the latter is trajectory stabilizer.
+Finally, the period of receding horizon control is given by $\delta t$.

+Fig. \ref{fig:c00} shows the results of the expansion phase (Algorithm \ref{alg:FMHT}) and \textsc{ExtractReference} function (Algorithm \ref{alg:ExtractReference}) for $\mathbf{x}_{cur} = [2.5, 0.5]^T$.
+It is observed that two trajectories in different homology classes are returned, where only the obstacle in the middle makes a distinction between the trajectories, and they all connect the query state $\mathbf{x}_{cur}$ to the goal region.
+When projecting the tree onto $H$-augmented space, the set of allowable $H$-signature value is defined as $\mathcal{A} \equiv \{z: |1-z_i|\leq H_{limit},~i = 2\}$\footnote{Note that only the $H$-signature for the middle obstacle is necessary in this example.} with $H_{limit}=0.6$ to extract trajectories in physically meaningful homology classes; otherwise, infinitely many trajectories that include paths revolving around the obstacle could be obtained.

-The path-integral approach \cite{ha2016topology,kappen2005path} is applied to solve this stochastic optimal control problem; two topologically inequivalent trajectories obtained by FMHT* are used as references of path integral controller and help the controller to efficiently compute the optimal control and not to fall into local optima.
-Fig. \ref{fig:result7} depicts the process of path integral approach and 10 resulting trajectories with two different noise level.
-Note that as the effect of the Brownian noise increases that the robot cannot pass through the narrow slit between the obstacles.
-It is observed from the figure that when the noise is not critical, the robot goes to the goal region through the narrow but nearby slit but it makes a detour as the noise increases.
-In summary, by considering topologically various trajectories as references, the stochastic optimal controller can lead a system to \textit{safe and fast} path depending on the level of noise.
+Fig. \ref{fig:c01} depicts some snapshots of the receding-horizon control process in the execution phase (Algorithm \ref{alg:Execution}) with two different diffusion matrices.
+Note that, with large diffusion term, the effect of Brownian noise becomes so critical that the robot cannot pass through the narrow slit between the obstacles.
+It is observed from the figure that when the noise is not critical, the robot goes to the goal region directly but it makes a detour when the noise increases.
+It can be seen that, by considering topologically various trajectories as references, the path-integral formula provides comparative advantages between references.

+Compared to the existing methods that utilize an open-loop control sequence to guide the importance sampler (e.g.,~\cite{arslan2014information,ha2016topology}), sampling with the generalized feedback policy turns out to be more helpful in generating valuable trajectories.
+For example, Fig. \ref{fig:c02} shows the sample trajectories obtained from the same trajectory sampler except $K=0$.
+It is clearly shown that, in the sample trajectories, the states diverge from the reference as the simulations proceed.
+These divergences, if they are too large, can prevent the importance sampler from utilizing valuable sample trajectories around the reference.
+Beside the method adjusting the magnitude of noise as suggested in \cite{williams2015model}, this provides another degree of freedom to balance exploration and exploitation.